alpheios-project/arethusa/docs/content/plugin_guide.md

 ```

 If we remember what we have said above about when `init()` calls of
-plugins are made, it's clear that inside of our spec suite we have to
+plugins are made by `ArethusaCtrl`, it's clear that inside of our spec suite we have to
 re-`init()` manually.
 Once we do this - we should see a nice green
 `SUCCESS` message in our `watch` task.